Vintage Football Card Values

 - Assign a value to each card, based on its scarcity.

-Here is an example of one of my graphs.
-The points represent actual sales prices for individual cards; the lines represent averages for the group based on scarcity.
+Here is an example graph.
+The points represent sales prices for individual cards; the lines represent averages for the group based on scarcity.
 The values in the Gallery fall on these lines.

 How to Interpret the Prices